nielssorensen/OpenEmu-wiki/Developers:-How-to-Build-System-and-Core-Plugins.md

 ## Getting Started
-You will need the [latest Xcode](https://developer.apple.com/xcode/) (4.2 or greater) running on OS X 10.7
+You will need the [latest Xcode](https://developer.apple.com/xcode/) (4.2 or greater) running on OS X 10.7 to build OpenEmu.

 ## System Plugins